sholtodouglas/sholtodouglas.github.io/_posts/2020-06-11-PlayingwithEnergy.md

 ## Predicting Under Uncertainty

 Latent Variables allow the EBM to predict multimodally, as you can sample from the latent variable while the EBM remains unprobabilistic.

+## Choosing Negative Examples

+The primary difficulty with the training of energy functions is choosing the negative examples.
+GANs use a generator to produce realistic outputs which fool the discriminator, energy functions need similarly difficult negative examples to train properly - in high dimensional spaces random samples are insufficient.
+This is solved by 'hard negative mining', which amongst other methods can be approached by using mismatched pairs from the dataset (for example, video frames which do not follow after one another), and using prioritizied sampling of frames to select the negative samples wrongly given low energy values by the model.

 # Planning and Reinforcement Learning